krishnaKSA/Linux-Kernel/LDD3/Experiment_inbulit_kernelmodule.md

 # STEP 3: Build kernel module
 + Created kernel module which is compatible with the device node added in the qts file.
++ Registered as platform driver, after registration probe function will be invoked.
 + In the probe function, registered for the interrupt.
 Read interrupt number from dts file.
 + To communicate from user app, and transfters data bewtween this driver and user app, created device files which will be popluated in /dev/ fs.